SunCore Corporation

 SunCore Corporation is a company that produces light-powered intelligent charging systems to power today's mobile devices for original equipment manufacturers (OEMs), operators (service providers) and distributors, cofounded in 2004 by The Brimmer Family in Irvine, California.

 Technology

 SunCore's light-powered intelligent charging systems use proprietary photovoltaic (PV) panel technology to harvest light energy with a sensitive range of 300 to 1200 nanometers, well beyond the visible light spectrum.
-The SunCore light-powered intelligent charging system possesses a unique quality allowing you to recharge your devices using ambient light.
-For the first time this allows charging to occur indoors as opposed to being told to place your device in the hot, direct sunlight to charge.
+The system recharges devices using ambient light.
+This allows charging to occur indoors as opposed to direct sunlight to charge.
 The systems' microcontroller-based charge-management circuitry and software optimizes the absorbed energy's high efficiency transfer from the PV panel to the battery, as the device is moved within varying light conditions.